Jollerprutt/proxmox-node/README.md

 Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, Intel CPU's are all 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
 Each node is installed with a minimum of 16Gb of RAM.

-All the network gear is Ubiquiti Networks which is a dream to configure.
+I also use Ubiquiti Network gear which is a dream to configure and maintain.

 Obviously you can modify these instructions to meet your own hardware requirements.